 disseminating warning information, augmented by information on the possible impacts on people and infrastructure from the vulnerability assessment, to the political authorities for further communication to the threatened population, including appropriate recommendations for urgent action; and

-responding to warnings, by the disaster management team/cell, and the local authorities, based on a proper understanding of the information, and subsequent implementation of protective measures.
+emergency response team/cell to communicate the warning to the local authorities, based on a proper understanding of the information, and subsequent implementation of protective measures.

 NOTE — Communication throughout the early warning chain must be two-way and interactive.
 Originators, disseminators and end-users must be in continuing contact with one another in order to make the system responsive to people’s needs, priorities and decisions.

+Emergency Water Distribution Site

+In case of dislocation of mass population to a shelter point is expected during a disaster, the drinking water utility/supplier shall plan a proper emergency water distribution sites which shall have following characteristics:

+It shall be an open space, paved surface and accessible by truck;

+Electricity and phone service shall be available;

+commercial water suppliers such as grocery stores should be avoided as they might create redundancy.

+It is recommended to install at distance not more than 1 km from the shelter points.

+NOTE — Fire stations, police stations, and other government agencies undertaking emergency response activities are not recommended as distribution sites

 Planning of Changes